ALIENHHY/ALIENHHY.github.io/_pages/Others.md

 * I like travelling!
 * I like sports, especially basketball and badminton!
 * I like outdoor activities like fishing and hiking!
-* I like table games, such as billiards, mahjong and murder mystery games!
+* I enjoy table games, such as billiards, mahjong, and other board games！
+* I enjoy listening to music, especially folk songs, but I'm not very good at singing.

 Robotics
 ======